 - an accurately shaped asymmetrical gunhouse (turret)

 - detailed turret bottom supporting structure with accurately placed bolt-head detail

 - rear vent

-- detailed gun captain blast hood, fit to the right side of the roof as they were during World War Two
+- detailed gun captain access hatch, fit to the right side of the roof as they were during World War Two

 © Model Monkey Book and Hobby.
 This 3D-printed item may not be copied or recast.